erikandre/jsnes/README.md

 A JavaScript NES emulator.

 It is a library for creating emulators for both the browser and Node.js.
-It doesn't come with a UI, but see jsnes-ui for the browser UI used on [https://jsnes.fir.sh/]().
+It doesn't come with a UI, but see [jsnes-web](https://github.com/bfirsh/jsnes-web) for the browser UI used on [https://jsnes.fir.sh/]().

 Installation
 ------------